VISIT THE MUSEUM

 ADMISSION / HOURS

 The Museum has no fee for admission.
-Museum hours are by appointment and can be schedule by contacting us (see below).
+Museum tours are by appointment and can be scheduled using the form below.

 The museum is in room B20 on the lower level of Abbott Hall (Health Sciences Library) on the South Campus of the University at Buffalo, located at the intersection of Main Street (Rt.
 5) and Bailey Avenue (Rt.
 62) in Buffalo, NY.
-The map below shows the location of the building on campus.
+The map on the right shows the location of the building on campus.

 The Museum is located near University Station and can be accessed by NFTA Metro Transit and Bus routes.
 Information on schedule and routes are available at nfta.com.
-Also for students and faculty UB Stampede has route stop outside of Abbott Hall near Main Street.
+Also for students and faculty, UB Stampede has a route stop outside of Abbott Hall near Main Street.